 it.
 Only Durr and his partners seem to want to solve it.
 As Paddy fights through the obstruction and outright incompetence within his own department, he is on the verge of an emotional and psychological breakdown.
 After a lifetime of self destructiveness, fueled by a childhood of abuse and sexual exploitation, Durr is walking the razor’s edge between sanity and despair.
 In peril of losing his family, he has brought his personal life to the brink of ruin.
 Can he hold it together long enough to solve this murder?
 Can he come to grips with his ingrained sense of worthlessness and a lifetime of abandonment, to salvage his marriage and family life?
 Or will he implode, irrevocably destroying his career, his family and himself?

-Shot to Pieces is Available FOR Purchase Now!
+ALL HIS BOOKS ARE Available FOR Purchase Now!

 Here are Michael's published works: